 It does, though the UK's current CFC regime has a more territorial focus than its predecessor.
-Under the revised rules, profits which arise naturally outside the UK are not supposed to be caught.
+Profits which arise naturally outside the UK are not supposed to be caught.
 There are also various exclusions and exemptions.
 These include a finance company partial exemption ("FCPE") which (while the main rate of corporation tax is 19%) results in an effective UK corporation tax rate of 4.75% on profits earned by a CFC from providing funding to other non-UK members of the relevant group.
 Indeed, in some instances such profits will not be caught by the CFC charge at all.
-The outcome of the European Commission's investigation into whether the FCPE constitutes unlawful State Aid is eagerly awaited; see also William Watson's introductory chapter.